 St. Petersburg | Tsarist Splendors

 This morning, visit the Hermitage Museum, designed in the mid-18th century by Bartolomeo Rastrelli as the Winter Palace of Catherine the Great.
-Formerly the home of Tsars, its five buildings house one of the finest art collections in the world.
+Formerly the home of the tsars, its five buildings house one of the finest art collections in the world.
 Continue to the private Fabergé Museum to see its glittering collection of ornate Fabergé eggs and objets d’art.

 Pushkin | Catherine Palace